 As a child on a typical weekend in the summer, Sandra went sailing on the St. Laurence River and climbed trees.
 Her favorite subject in school was art and it’s no surprise her favorite show is Mad Men.
-Three things always in her fridge are organic free-range eggs, salad makings and white wine!
-Sandra currently lives in the country on a lake in a very natural setting with her husband, dog, and two cats.
+Three things always in her fridge are organic free-range eggs, salad makings, and white wine!
 She recently fulfilled a 30-year dream of getting her own pottery studio.

-Being an avid computer user from a young age, Noelle incorporated the use of computer applications into her academic studies in Archaeology and History.
-She continues to find ways to incorporate them into her work at the NHPC to streamline processes and improve the user experience.
+Being an avid computer user from a young age, Noelle incorporated her interest in computers into her academic studies in Archaeology and History.
+She continues to find ways to use them in her work at the NHPC to streamline processes and improve the user experience.